leotoueg/Topic-Analysis/README.md

+# Topic Analysis
-# We were given a file of queries entered by users on StackExchange.
+Input: a file of queries entered by users on StackExchange.
-# Each row of data contains: a body, a Title, a rating, a date, etc...
+Each row contains: a body, a Title, a rating, a date, etc...
+## Task:
-We were tasked with performing Topic Analysis and Modeling. (.ipynb file)
+Perform Topic Analysis and Modeling. (.ipynb file)